Understanding the impact of your road traffic accident injuries

 Road traffic collisions with wild animals

 This happens more than you might think.
-The UK is home to around 1.5 million wild deer.
-According to Scottish Natural Heritage, there are around 9,000 collisions with deer on roads north of the border every year.
-Deer are heavy and can do serious damage if struck.
-On average, around 65 of these road traffic incidents will result in injury to drivers or passengers.
+According to estimates from the British Deer Society, there are more than 40,000 collisions with deer every year on UK roads, although the true figure may be nearly double that.
+Deer are heavy and can do serious damage if struck, including causing injury to drivers or passengers.

 Such accidents are not just limited to the countryside.
-The growth of green spaces in our cities are attracting wild animals into our urban areas.
+The growth of green spaces in our cities is attracting wild animals into our urban areas.

-What are the commonest types of road traffic accident?
+What are the most common causes of road traffic accidents?

-• Incorrectly judged another road user's speed or direction: 21,211
+- Incorrectly judging another road user's speed or direction

-• Following too close to the vehicle in front: 6,040
+- Following too close to the vehicle in front

 What are the main types of road traffic offences?